adalinama/Recipes-and-Ratings/README.md

 Welcome to Recipe and Ratings Analysis!
 We used 2 datasets to conduct this analysis, one containing recipes and the other ratings from [Food.com](https://www.food.com/) last updated in 2008.
 The original recipes dataset held over 83,000 unique recipes and the ratings dataset held over 731,000 recipe reviews.
 With the large amount of data and information, there were many types of approaches to this project. **We decided to conduct our data analysis on checking if there is a correlation between cooking time and recipe ratings.**

 ### Dataset Statistics and Definitions:
-As stated above, the original recipes dataset held over 83,000 unique recipes and the ratings dataset held over 731,000 recipe reviews.
+As stated above, the original recipes dataset has a total of 83,782 unique recipes and the ratings dataset has a total of 731,927 recipe reviews.
+We merged the two datasets and cleaned it so it only includes the necessary columns for our analysis.
 Below are the definitions of the columns we used from this dataset.

 Recipes: Information found on [food.com](food.com)